dotkernel/development/docs/book/v1/setup/installation.md

 New password:
 ```

-Depending on the strength of your password, you might get a `BAD PASSWORD: <some-reason>` message (if you want to choose a different password, hit `Enter` and you are taken back to previous step - else, continue with retyping your password):
+Depending on the strength of your password, you might get a `BAD PASSWORD: <some-reason>` message (if you want to choose a different password, hit `Enter` and you are taken back to the previous step—else, continue with retyping your password):

 Next, you are asked to retype your password: